The Cryptid Zoo: Shapeshifters in Cryptozoology

 As you might imagine, mainstream cryptozoologists have little interest in shapeshifters, but fringe cryptozoologists have a great deal of interest in the subject.
 In fact, some fringe cryptozoologists blame the elusive character of all cryptids on shapeshifting powers.
 According to such theories, perhaps Bigfoot turns into a deer to escape from scientists who want to track it, and perhaps the Loch Ness monster turns into a cow or a log when it doesn't want people to notice it.
 It doesn't take much imagination to realize that if shapeshifters did exist, they would be very elusive creatures, nearly impossible to detect and capture.

 But it does take a lot of imagination to believe in shapeshifters.
-Believers tend to be highly imaginative people who are willing to believe in nearly anything.
-As a result, shapeshifters are usually welded into a gigantic mish-mash of beliefs that often includes aliens, the paranormal, and conspiracy theories of all kinds.
+Believers tend to be highly imaginative people who also believe in a wide variety of other odd things.
+As a result, shapeshifters are often welded into a gigantic mish-mash of beliefs that often includes aliens, the paranormal, and conspiracy theories of all kinds.

 You can find out more about Shapeshifters from the following sources: